Most wildfires are caused by people and can be prevented.

 Wildfires are a growing threat to the nation’s forests as climate change leads to more frequent hot, dry weather and droughts.
-Forestry England has a co-ordinated approach to preventing and responding to wildfires across the nation’s forests in our care.
+Forestry England has a co-ordinated approach to preventing and responding to wildfires across the land in our care.

 How we manage wildfires

-Forestry England works closely with local Fire and Rescue Services to prevent, prepare for, and support with responding to wildfires that happen in the nation’s forests.
+Forestry England works closely with local Fire and Rescue Services, Local Resilience Forums and adjacent landowners to prevent, prepare for, and support with responding to wildfires that happen in the nation’s forests.

-Our overriding priority is the health, safety and wellbeing of our staff, visitors and emergency services.
+Our overriding priority is the health, safety and wellbeing of our staff, contractors, visitors and emergency services.
 We have clear procedures and guidance on how our staff must act during a wildfire.
-We train staff to ensure they have the knowledge and confidence they need in their roles.
+We train staff to make sure they have the knowledge and confidence they need in their roles.

 Our staff are not firefighters.
 We will support the Fire and Rescue Services to tackle wildfires in the nation’s forests by:

-- building strong relationships and working closely with local Fire and Rescue Services.
+- building strong relationships and working closely with local Fire and Rescue Services neighbours.

-- monitoring weather conditions when there is a greater risk of wildfires.
+- monitoring weather conditions and being prepared to act when there is a greater risk of wildfires.

 - attempting to put out small, controlled, and manageable fires such as campfires with beaters or water if available.